scriptotek/alma-slipsomat/README.md

   be checked as Alma provides no information whatsoever on when the default letters were last updated.

+### Testing the output of a letter

+Alma lets you test the output on the Notification Template page, but doing this manually each time is boring, so slipsomat provides you with the `test` command to automate that.

+Create a folder called "test-data" in the same folder as the `slipsomat.cfg` file.
+Add one or more XML files you want to test there.

+Start `slipsomat` and run the command

+    test filename.xml

+where `filename.xml` is a file in the "test-data" folder.
+This will upload the XML file to the Notification Template page and store a screenshot of the output in the "screenshots" folder (if it doesn't exist, it is created).

+By default, the command will use English as the letter language.
+To test another language, just append `@` and the language code to the filename.
+Example:

+    test filename.xml@nn

+You can even test multple languages in one go by specifying multiple language codes separated by comma like so:

+    test filename.xml@en,nb,nn

 ## See also

 * [open issues](https://github.com/scriptotek/alma-slipsomat/issues)